 21 NCAC 57A .0604 TYPES OF APPRAISAL EXPERIENCE

-(c) A "standard appraisal" means the process of developing an appraisal in accordance with Standard Rule 1 of USPAP and preparing a written appraisal report or file memorandum describing the appraisal and reporting the estimate of value.
+(b) A "standard appraisal" is the process of developing an appraisal in accordance with Standard Rule 1 of USPAP and preparing a written appraisal report or file memorandum describing the appraisal and reporting the estimate of value.

-(e) A "review appraisal" means the process of reviewing an appraisal report prepared by another appraiser and preparing a separate written appraisal report or file memorandum setting forth the results of the review process.
-No more than 50 percent of an applicant's appraisal experience credit shall be from preparing review appraisals.
+(c) A "review appraisal" is the process of reviewing an appraisal report prepared by another appraiser and preparing a separate written appraisal report or file memorandum setting forth the results of the review process.

-(g) A "demonstration appraisal" means an appraisal performed without a client.
-No more than 25 percent of the applicant's experience shall be from preparing demonstration appraisals.
+(d) A "demonstration appraisal" is an appraisal performed without a client.
 If a trainee performs a demonstration appraisal, the trainee's supervisor shall sign the appraisal in order for the trainee to receive experience credit for it.

 History Note: Authority G.S.
 93E-1-10;